Josel099/WastelessHarvest-frontend/README.md

 - **Backend**: Spring Boot
 - **Database**: MySQL

-This repository contains the frontend of  our application, which is built using React.The frontend of this application is responsible for the user interface and user interactions.
-It provides essential features for both suppliers and recipients.
+This repository contains the frontend of  our application, which is built using React.
 To fully utilize the application, you need to set up the backend of the project.
 You can find instructions for setting up the backend by visiting the  [backend repository](https://github.com/Josel099/Wasteles-Harvest-backend) .